-The history of Carmel begins in the millennia preceding the "discovery" of California by Europeans, when there were some 300,000 Native Americans throughout the territory that later became the state of California.
+The history of Carmel begins in the centuries preceding the "discovery" of California by Europeans, when there were some 300,000 Native Americans in the state.
 These early inhabitants were divided into more than 100 tribes which typically shared cultural, linguistic, dress, housing, and other traits according to the regions of California in which they lived: southern, central (where Carmel is located), northwestern, or northeastern.
-The indigenous peoples of Carmel were the Coast people, given the name Costanoans by John Wesley Powell.
-They are also sometimes referred to as the Ohlones, more specifically the Rumsen or Rumsien.
+The indigenous peoples of Carmel were the Costanoans, the Coast people.
+They are also sometimes referred to as the Ohlones.
 The Native Americans foraged for seeds and nuts, hunted small animals, and fished from boats.
 Archaeological evidence has placed Ohlone settlements near the present mission and at the mouth of San Jose Creek.
 Villages were made up of ten to twelve rounded dwellings of tule grass lashed to willow poles, each with a central fire pit.
 Other structures included sweat houses used for purification in times of illness and before a hunt.